5 Ways to Engage More Deeply With God’s Word This Year

 I’ve created a list of 5 ways we can engage more deeply with God’s word this year so that our lives can look, feel, and be more like Christ’s.
-I hope this lists helps you in your personal pursuit of God’s word and that you are encouraged to engage with it more deeply in the Year 2018 than ever before!
+I hope this lists helps you in your personal pursuit of God’s word and that you are encouraged to engage with it more deeply this year than ever before!

 1. Prioritize Quiet Time

 We can’t sustain a Christian lifestyle on the scraps of a Sunday sermon, or a bible study.
 Being quiet before the Lord every day deepens our relationship with Him, and in turn, it strengthens our ear to hear Him speak to us.
 Engaging the Word of God is no good if we don’t prioritize engaging the actual person of God, and doing so on a daily basis.

 2. Choose a Scripture a Day to Meditate On

 After we’ve had our quiet time with the Lord, it’s very easy to go on about our day without truly meditating on what we’ve studied.
 To meditate means to think deeply or carefully on, or to rehearse, something for a period of time.
 The more we surround ourselves with God’s Word, the more it will become embedded in our hearts and the more deeply we will engage it.